How to Choose a Camera Rental House in Toronto

 Real-World Toronto Rental Scenarios

-Here is how the five questions play out across the kinds of shoots we see most weeks.
+Here is how the four questions play out across the kinds of shoots we see most weeks.

 Brand video, 1 day at a Liberty Village office

-A producer needs a Sony FX6 with a 24-105 zoom, an Aputure 200x key, and a wireless lav by 8am Monday.
+A producer needs a Sony FX6 with a 24-70 GM II zoom, an Aputure Storm 1000c key, and a wireless lav by 8am Monday.
 The right rental house quotes in 30 seconds, locks the booking online, and has the kit on the shelf for 7am pickup.
 Same-day swap if the lav fails on set.

 Indie short film, 3 days in the Distillery District